jieliu6/THEMIS/doc/doc.md

 Note that the last argument 6~14~3~8~5~13 stands for that the inferred prevalence levels of the six clones are (6+1)x0.05, (14+1)x0.05, (3+1)x0.05, (8+1)x0.05, (5+1)x0.05 and (13+1)x0.05.

-# Shell script files

-* `trainTestIndividualAnalysis.sh` // under (./model/individualAnalysis)
-* `trainTestJointAnalysis.sh` // under (./model/jointAnalysis)

- * -gp // path of GMTK executables (i.e. where GMTK is installed/bin/)
- * -trf // training input file name (this file contains the directory and file name of temp train data file.
-User can use any name they like.)
- * -tef // testing input file name (this file contains the directory and file name of temp test data file.
-In typical use of THEMIS, it should be the same as -trf.
-In cross-validation, it should be different from -trf)
- * -odf // original data file name (i.e., input of updateOffDiagonalElementsForEMUntieVariances.java.
-For example, combinedData_01-1-B2_01-2-B2_01-4-B3.txt under ./data/)
- * -tdf // temp data file name (i.e., output of updateOffDiagonalElementsForEMUntieVariances.java)
- * -sd // path for source code (i.e., path of updateOffDiagonalElementsForEMUntieVariances.java)
- * -md // directory of model specification files
- * -nf // number of float (should be equivalent to the number of genotypes*2+ the cardinality of Z variable*2 + the number of biopsies in the analysis*2 + 1)
- * -ni // number of integers (in joint analysis it should be the number of clones + 2.
-In individual analysis, it should be 2, one for D variable and one for S variable.)
- * -bn // the number of biopsies in the joint analysis (e.g., the number of biopsies in combinedData_01-1-B2_01-2-B2_01-4-B3.txt is 3.
-The number should be 3, even for individual analysis)
- * -bi // the index of the individual biopsy within the multiple biopsies (only for individual analysis.
-For example, the parameter should be 0 if we are analyzing the first biopsy 01-1-B2 in combinedData_01-1-B2_01-2-B2_01-4-B3.txt)
- * -cn // the number of clones (only for joint analysis, the number is simply the sum of the numbers of clones in all biopsies in the joint analysis)
- * -gn // the number of genotypes (typically set as 12)
- * -zn // the cardinality of Z variable (the number of clones in the candidate phylogenetic tree, the number can be different from -cn because of possible clone merging)
- * -pln // the number of prevalence levels (typically set as 20)
- * -pl // the prevalence granularity (typically set as 0.05)
- * -ps // the prevalence levels inferred in individual analysis (only for joint analysis, separated by '~'.
-The number of prevalence levels should match -cn)
- * -c // C value (please refer our paper for this parameter.
-In joint analysis, c values in the multiple biopsies should be separated by '~'.
-The number of C values should match the number of biopsies in the joint analysis.
-In individual analysis, only one C value should be provided.)
- * -tvg // initial estimate of transition parameter for G (please refer our paper Page13 for this parameter.
-Typically set as 100)
- * -tvz // initial estimate of transition parameter for Z (please refer our paper Page13 for this parameter.
-Typically set as 100)
- * -l // lst parameter for island algorithm (We can set -lst between 1 and upper(n/3), where n is the # genomic sites.
-When -lst gets smaller, the memory consumption will be less, but it will take more time.)
- * -v // verbosity of output (to feed -verb parameter in GMTK.
-Typically set to 10 for less detail, or set as 58 for more details in the output.)